astiob/digimon-survive-small-fixes/README.md

   * In many languages, in the Help menu, the “For default control settings” footnote is invisible when the menu is opened for the first time and appears only when the menu is reopened.

+  * At screen resolutions other than 1920×1080 & 1920×1200,
+    video cutscenes appear pixelated.

   * The first version of the game froze/crashed on some computers when a video cutscene ended or was skipped.
 This has been